 e.g. Please see project #12345 for intro sequence, call to action, and overall style.
 Replace middle section with Clip_1, Clip_2, then Clip_3.

-Use the elements library to access clips you expect to use regularly.
+Use the Asset Media LIbrary to access clips you expect to use regularly.
 This saves you from storing and uploading the same clips again and again for each episode of your series.

 Sharing your episodes frequently, sharing at the right times, and sharing on the right platforms can have a significant impact on engagement and conversion.
 Whether it be weekly, fortnightly, or monthly, remain consistent with how often you share your episodes.
 Consistent posting can help to build a returning audience.